VoronDesign/Voron-Hardware/STM32_Mini12864/README.md

 The [Nano Display](https://github.com/VoronDesign/Voron-Hardware/tree/master/Nano_Display) came first, and yes, it does a similar thing.
 And yeah, it's easier to build, and it's likely cheaper.
 It's not a bad option.

-## The schematic looks very familiar, did you steal 95% of the design from the Klipper Expander?

-I prefer the term "borrowed".

 # Setup Guide

 ## Physical Setup